CS

 The Nissan Navara holds a 5-star ANCAP rating vs 3 stars for the Jeep Gladiator.
 Adult occupant protection scored 60% for the Jeep Gladiator and 86% for the Nissan Navara.

-Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
+Both include the essentials: autonomous emergency braking, adaptive cruise control, a reversing camera.
 Airbag count is 6 in the Jeep Gladiator and 7 in the Nissan Navara.

 Feature Showdown

-The Jeep Gladiator features a 12.3-inch touchscreen, while the Nissan Navara gets a 8-inch display.
+The Jeep Gladiator features a 8.4-inch touchscreen paired with a 7-inch digital dash, while the Nissan Navara gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Jeep Gladiator stands out with wireless Apple CarPlay/Android Auto and Alpine audio that you will not find on the Nissan Navara.
+The Jeep Gladiator stands out with wireless Apple CarPlay/Android Auto, heated front seats and Alpine audio that you will not find on the Nissan Navara.
 The Nissan Navara counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Jeep Gladiator uses a 3.6L Pentastar V6 naturally aspirated with ESS producing 209kW and 347Nm of torque, sent through a automatic to a 4WD layout.
+The Jeep Gladiator uses a Petrol V6 Pentastar w/ ESS producing 209kW and 347Nm of torque, sent through a 8-speed automatic to a 4WD layout.
 It covers the 0-100km/h sprint in 8 seconds.

 The Nissan Navara responds with a Diesel making 140kW and 450Nm, paired to a automatic driving the rear wheels.
 It gets to 100km/h in 11.9 seconds.